fmccarthy/class_DMDR/README.md

-Currently the Makefile is set to run without openmp ; if you wish to run the code in parallell, you can uncomment the relevant sections of the Makefile to run with openmp but you will need an appropriate gcc compiler (ie, not Clang)
+Currently the Makefile is set to run without openmp ; if you wish to run the code in parallell, you can uncomment the relevant sections of the Makefile to run with openmp but you will need an appropriate gcc compiler (i.e., not Clang).

 Usage
 -----------------------------------